codacy/docs/docs/repositories/commits.md

 This area displays the information that identifies the commit (commit message, committer, SHA hash, and last updated date), as well as:

 -   A link to the commit on your Git provider
--   A [link to reanalyze the commit](../faq/repositories/how-do-i-reanalyze-my-repository.md), enabled when the committer [is part of your organization](../organizations/managing-people.md)
+-   A [link to reanalyze the commit](../faq/repositories/how-do-i-reanalyze-my-repository.md), present when the committer [is part of your organization](../organizations/managing-people.md)
 -   A link to the analysis logs

 <!--quality-overview-start-->